PhoenixSolutionsGroup/omnibase/sdk/core/js/docs/V1TenantsApi.md

 ## acceptInvite

-> AcceptInvite200Response acceptInvite(acceptInviteRequest)
+> AcceptInvite200Response acceptInvite(acceptInviteRequest, xUserId)

 Accept tenant invite

-Accepts a tenant invitation using the token from the invite email and adds the user to the organization.  ## Authentication Requires JWT token.
-User\&#39;s email must match the invite email.  ## Process 1.
+Accepts a tenant invitation using the token from the invite email and adds the user to the organization.  ## Authentication - **Session Auth**: Requires JWT token / Cookie Session - User\&#39;s email must match the invite email - **Service Key Auth**: Requires X-Service-Key + X-User-ID header  ## Process 1.
 Validates invite token and expiry 2.
 Verifies user\&#39;s email matches invite email 3.
 Marks invite as used 4.
 Adds user to tenant 5.
 Assigns role with permissions 6.
 Sets as active tenant and returns JWT token

 ### Example